codecypher/LearnAI/Level-1/ml/cross_validation.md

 ### LOOCV

 LOOCV is very similar to K-fold, with a special case in which _k_ is equal to the length (or number of samples/rows) of the whole dataset.
 Thus, the training set will be of length k-1, and the testing set will be a single sample of the data.
-LOOCV is particularly useful in the case that our data set is not large enough to sensibly do Kfold.
-LOOCV is also less computationally expensive in general, although it is usually due to the inherently smaller datasets that tend utilize it.
+LOOCV is useful when the data set is not large enough for Kfold.
+LOOCV is less computationally expensive, but it is usually due to the inherently smaller datasets that use it.

-However, LOOCV tends to yield high variance due to the fact that the method would pick up on all of the possible noise and outlier values in the data through the individual testing values.
+LOOCV tends to yield high variance due to the fact that the method would pick up on all of the possible noise and outlier values in the data through the individual testing values.
 LOOCV would be very computationally expensive for very large data sets; in this case, it would be better to use regular k-fold.

 ## When would you not want to use cross validation?

 Cross validation becomes a computationally expensive and taxing method of model evaluation when dealing with large datasets.
 Generating prediction values ends up taking a very long time because the validation method has to run _k_ times in K-Fold strategy, iterating through the entire dataset.
 Thus, cross validation becomes a very costly model evaluation strategy in terms of time complexity.

 We will examine this phenomenon by performing a normal holdout validation and a K-Fold cross validation on a very large dataset with approximately 580,000 rows.
 See if you can figure it out, why it works the way it does (and the new data visualizations).
 Good luck!

 ## Key Terminology